justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for our low stock activity so that Liferay Commerce can distinguish the new activity from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
+> It is important to provide a distinct key for our product content renderer so that Liferay Commerce can distinguish the new renderer from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated renderer.
 >
-> The order property determines where in the list of similar renderers this renderer will appear in the UI; for example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has an order of the minimum integer value, so any other "Simple" type renderers will appear after it in the list.
+> The `order` property determines where in the list of similar renderers this renderer will appear in the UI; for example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has this property set to the minimum integer value, so any other "Simple" type renderers will appear after it in the list.
 >
-> The type property decides what type of product this renderer can be used for.
+> The `type` property decides what type of product this renderer can be used for.
 In our example, we use a "Simple" type, so the renderer will only appear under the Simple category in the UI.

 ### Implement the `CPContentRenderer` Interface